 First you should install CaSiAn.
 Running CaSiAn requires installing Java Runtime Environment (JRE) version 1.8.0.
 We have tested CaSiAn on Mac, Windows XP, 7 and Server 64- bit version.

-After copying the files, double click on the CaSA.jar file in mac or CaSA.exe file in windows which will serve you the the first form of the tool.
-If double click command did not open the software, you can open the software by command line.
-First, go to the directory which CaSA.jar file exists and then type the command:
+After copying the files onto your system, double click on the CaSiAn.jar file which will serve you the first form of the tool.
+If the double click command did not open the software, you can open the software by the command line.
+First, go to the directory where the CaSiAn.jar file is located and then type the command:

-For opening a series of signals belong to one experiment you should follow these instructions:
+For opening a series of signals of an experiment you should follow these instructions:

-The length of a signal can be edited by the Edit panel.
-In this panel you identify the beginning and the ending of the signal and then by pressing the Edit button, signal will be edited.
-The Reset button, resets the signal to the initial signal and ignore all changes.
-By checking “apply to all” all changes will be applied on the all signals.
+The length of a signal can be edited by the Edit panel, what can be necessary for transient phases after stimulation.
+In this panel the user sets the beginning and the ending of the signal period to be analyzed and then by pressing the Edit button the signal will be cut.

-Using this panel, you can find peaks and nadirs of each signal.
-The user must identify how much percent of the maximum amplitude of the signal should be considered as the threshold value.
-The data points more than threshold value are indicated as the signal peaks.
-User can find peaks and nadirs of all signals by checking “apply to all” check box.
-After fining peaks and nadir of a signal, the average of the spike widths, the standard deviation of the spike widths, the average of amplitudes and the standard deviation of amplitudes of the signal are computed and shown in the following panel.
+Using this panel, the user can find peaks and nadirs within each signal.
+The user must identify how much percent of the maximum amplitude of the signal should be considered as the peak threshold value.
+The maximal data points larger than the threshold value are indicated as the signal peaks.

-After detecting peaks of signals, CaSiAn is able to plot the standard deviation of ISIs over Tav.
-This plot shows the linear relation between SD and Tav.
-CaSiAn fits a linear line to the data points and shows the slope, intercept, root mean square error of the fit and also the population average of Tav.
-User is able to filter the data points on the base of number of peaks in each signal.
-The signals which have less than defined number of peaks will be removed from the data points by clicking on the “Filter signals” button.
+The user is able to filter the data points by the number of peaks in each signal.
+The signals which have less than the defined number of peaks will be removed from the data points by clicking on the “Filter signals” button.